jkozik/signalwireagendsdk/README.md

 ![agentssdkcard082725](https://github.com/user-attachments/assets/754eb3b7-b9a0-4626-96d3-63d292a9b7db)

 ## Summary
+I wrote the code and uploaded it to a repository to document my work.
 I did the following setup to get this code running.

 - Clone Repository
 - Get GOOGLE API Key and Search Engine ID